gerbenzaagsma/yiddish-periodicals-germany/README.md

-# Yiddish Periodicals in Germany.
+# Yiddish Periodicals in Germany

 This repository contains a dataset of all known about (Eastern)Yiddish newspapers and periodicals published in Germany.
 The list is based upon information from the following libraries: